John Ferneley College: Facilities

+In August 2023, the school opened the "Futures" building, with three computer labs, five general classrooms, and a new library.

 Learning zones

 The college operates a distinct internal structure where subject areas are grouped together into "learning zones".
 There are five learning zones, each one centred around a central foyer known as a "breakout area".
 The breakout areas are multi use areas, being used as classrooms, dining areas and social spaces.